 Sonic branding aims to introduce us to a very short combination of notes (usually just 2 or 3 notes!) and associate them with a specific brand or event.
 It can portray emotions, events, mood and feeling in a matter of seconds.
 This is the reason why it plays such crucial role in the branding world we are a part of.

 Examples of Sonic Branding

-The most recognisable, thought through examples of sonic brand identities we have been exposed to often span for decades.
-Below are some of our favourite examples:
+The most recognizable, thought through examples of sonic brand identities we have been exposed to often span for decades.
+Below are some of our favorite examples:

 Sonic Branding for Your Podcast

 Do you think that sonic branding like this is only worthy a big brand?
 You could not be further from the truth!
 Radio stations around the world have been utilizing this knowledge of audio for generations.
 If you are thinking of standing out, creating far more than just an intro – sonic branding is the answer.
 If that’s something you would like to discuss – contact our audio specialist team and lets discuss ways in which we can help you create memorable and impactful sonic branding.